Aspen Public Art logo

 11am-Noon: Block Party

-Register online by Thursday, June 25, 2026 to ensure your spot in the parade and be eligible for the costume contest and prizes.
+Register your parade entry online by Wednesday, June 24, 2026 at noon to ensure your spot and be eligible for the costume contest and prizes.
 Walk-ins on Parade Day will be accepted on a space-available basis.
+All entrants will be required to follow parade guidelines (scroll for details) and sign a waiver to participate.

 What is Mall Fest 50?